WNBA draft 2023 will return to NYC's Spring Studios led by prospects Aliyah Boston, Diamond Miller, Haley Jones

 Aliyah Boston, South Carolina's reigning national player of the year, is the likely No. 1 overall pick.
 Boston, a 6-foot-5 pro-ready senior center, could choose to use her extra year of eligibility allowed by the NCAA after the 2020 NCAA tournament was canceled.

-South Carolina (27-0, 14-0 SEC) is the favorite to a repeat national championship, which would put them into an elite group.
+South Carolina (27-0, 14-0 SEC) is the favorite to repeat as national champion, which would put them into an elite group.
 Boston is averaging nearly a double-double of 13.2 points, 9.9 rebounds, 1.9 blocks and 1.7 steals per game.
 She has often been double- and triple-teamed, and the Gamecocks haven't had to rely on her as much with improved depth.

 Diamond Miller, a 6-3 senior guard for Maryland, and Haley Jones, Stanford's 6-1 senior guard, are favorite lottery picks.
 Miller is averaging 19.8 points and 6.6 rebounds.
 Jones is averaging 13.3 points, nine rebounds and 3.9 assists.